-- 39. This paper only provides professional guidance.
+39. This paper only provides professional guidance.
 Its aim is to assist you in understanding the obligations placed upon you by the primary legislation and the Regulations.
-It is not "guidance" for the purposes of the BSB Handbook A1, I6.4. - 40.
-This paper cannot be regarded as a definitive statement of the law or of the effect of the law, and does not comprise, and should not be relied on as giving, legal advice.
-It has been prepared in good faith, but neither the Bar Council nor any of the individuals responsible for or involved in its preparation accept any legal responsibility or liability for anything done in reliance on it.
-For fuller information as to the status and effect of this document, please refer to the professional practice and ethics section of the Bar Council's website here. - 41.
+It is not "guidance" for the purposes of the BSB Handbook I6.4, and neither the BSB nor a disciplinary tribunal nor the Legal Ombudsman is bound by any views or advice expressed in it.

+- 40. This paper cannot be regarded as a definitive statement of the law or of the effect of the law, and does not comprise, and should not be relied on as giving, legal advice.
+It has been prepared in good faith, but neither the Bar Council of England & Wales, the Bar Council of Northern Ireland, the Faculty of Advocates nor any of the individuals responsible for or involved in its preparation accept any legal responsibility or liability for anything done in reliance on it.
+For fuller information as to the status and effect of this document, please see here. - 41.
 If you are unclear as to your obligations you must take independent legal advice from a suitably qualified legal adviser.